Israeli military says its forces have entered Gaza hospital

-KHAN YOUNIS, Gaza Strip (AP) — The Israeli military says its forces have entered Gaza’s Shifa Hospital, the site of a lengthy standoff.
+KHAN YOUNIS, Gaza Strip (AP) — The Israeli military entered Gaza's largest hospital early Wednesday, conducting what it called a "precise and targeted operation against Hamas in a specified area” of the facility, which has been the site of a standoff with the militant group.

-The army has surrounded the facility as part of its ground offensive against Hamas.
-Israeli authorities claim the militant group conceals military operations in the facility.
-But with hundreds of patients and medical personnel inside, it has refrained from entering.
+The army surrounded the facility as part of its ground offensive against Hamas.
+Israeli authorities claim the militants conceal military operations in the facility.
+But with hundreds of patients and medical personnel inside, Israeli authorities have refrained from entering.

-Early Wednesday, the army said its forces were carrying out “a precise and targeted operation against Hamas in a specified area” in the hospital.
-It gave no further details but said it was taking steps to avoid harm to civilians.

 “Yesterday, the IDF conveyed to the relevant authorities in Gaza once again that all military activities within the hospital must cease within 12 hours.
 Unfortunately, it did not.”